Acing the scholarship process

-Here are some tips to help with the application process – and find yourself with extra cash for books.
+Here are some tips to help with the application process.

 Tip #1: Find the scholarship

 - Provide as much information as possible.
 What program are you applying for?
-Can the reference be done online or should they write a letter?
+Can the reference be completed online or should they write a letter?
 What’s the due date?
-It’s also good to send them your resume, for background and to highlight your strengths.
+It’s also good to send them your resume to remind them of your experience and highlight your strengths.

 - Say thank you!
-Once they agree, send the individual a handwritten note or email to let them know you are grateful for their effort.
+Once they agree, send the individual a handwritten note or email to let them know you are grateful for their time and effort.

 Tip #4: Know your audience

-At the AICPA, for example, we offer several scholarships with different purposes, for students from high school to grad school.
+At the AICPA, for example, we offer several scholarships with different purposes for students from high school to grad school.
 But overall, as the American Institute of CPAs, we want to help accounting students who want to be CPAs.
-It’s part research and part common sense.
-If all else fails, call the organization to get more information.

-- What (other than school) do you enjoy doing?
+- What do you enjoy doing in your free time?